nallagondu/production_ed/week1/day1.md

-# Day 1: Deploy Your First API to Production
+# INSTANT GRATIFICATION!

+## Production Deployment in minutes

 This guide will walk you through deploying a simple FastAPI application to Vercel in under 10 minutes.